-- Financial statements and credit memos should be reviewed by a responsible official. - Where possible, segregate the functions of approval, posting, custody of assets, and reconciliation as they relate to any amounts which impact the financial statements. - Include the board in reviewing bank reconciliations, credit memos, manual adjustments, etc.
+- Financial statements, credit memos, and payroll registers should be reviewed, analyzed, and spot-checked by a responsible official. - Where possible, segregate the functions of approval, posting, custody of assets, and reconciliation as they relate to any amounts which impact the financial statements.